shervinea/cheatsheet-translation/ru/cs-221-states-models.md

 **73. Remark: by noting S the number of states, A the number of actions per state, S′ the number of successors and T the number of iterations, then the time complexity is of O(TPESS′).**

-&#10230; Remark: by noting S the number of states, A the number of actions per state, S′ the number of successors and T the number of iterations, then the time complexity is of O(TPESS′).
+&#10230; Примечание: by noting S the number of states, A the number of actions per state, S′ the number of successors and T the number of iterations, then the time complexity is of O(TPESS′).

 <br>